What's in Your Future? A Look at the Past Half Century of Changes

 Using data from the US Census Bureau, the Bureau of Labor Statistics, news reports, and Stacker.com, here’s a list of some of the ways our lives have changed over the past fifty years.
 And there’s a little tidbit at the end about what I learned from it that I hope might help a few people, particularly small business owners.

-- * Working Moms: In the seventies, only 11.6% of women from households with children contributed all or most of the family income.
-By 2020, the number had jumped to 71.2%, which includes both single and married mothers.
-But this trend shifted with the onset of the COVID-19 pandemic, as record numbers of working mothers either willingly left their job or were laid off.
+- Working Moms: In the seventies, only 11.6% of women from households with children contributed all or part of the family income.
+In 2024, the number had jumped to 74%, which includes both single and married mothers with children under the age of 18.

-- * Working Dads: In the mid-seventies, men spent less than an hour a day doing domestic chores.
-That number jumped to over 3 hours per day by 2020.
+- Working Dads: In the mid-seventies, men spent less than an hour a day doing domestic chores.
+That number jumped significantly by 2025, to an average of 2 hours and 12 minutes per day.

-- * The Internet: In 1969, the US Department of Defense began using ARPANET, the Advanced Research Projects Agency Network, as the precursor to the modern internet.
+- The Internet: In 1969, the US Department of Defense began using ARPANET, the Advanced Research Projects Agency Network, as the precursor to the modern internet.
 The public didn’t get the World Wide Web until 1991.
-Google launched in 1998, and now over half the world’s population uses the internet—and 92.6 percent (4.32 billion) of them access the web via mobile devices.
+Google launched in 1998, and now, as of April 2025, approximately 5.64 billion people worldwide are using the internet, representing about 68.7% of the global population.
+More than 60% of global website traffic is accessed via mobile devices.

-- * Home Computers: IBM released the first modern desktop computer in 1975.
-By 2020, 87% of households had either a desktop or a laptop, and over 90% had an internet connection, for the most part a broadband subscription.
-Laptop orders surpassed desktops for the first time in 2008.
+- Home Computers: IBM released the first modern desktop computer in 1975.
+As of early 2025, 96% of households had either a desktop or a laptop, and 92% had an internet connection, for the most part a broadband subscription.
+Laptop orders surpassed desktops for the first time in 2008, and the trend is continuing.
+And for those who still need a desktop computer, these are getting smaller and smaller, with a mini PC that fits in your hand packing the same power as the clunky models.

 - Television: Are you old enough to remember when there were only three major TV networks in the US: ABC, CBS, and NBC?
 Today, satellite and cable options offer hundreds of channels, including movie networks like HBO (launched in 1972) and music networks (1981).